A data essay

 Try it yourself.

 Bring your own key.
-The /try page runs the full eight-tool surface against the corpus in your browser, streams the trace, and deep-links every cited paragraph.
+The /try page runs the catalogue, search, and atlas tools against the corpus in your browser, streams the trace, and deep-links every cited paragraph.
 The audit trail behind the headline numbers above is at /eval.

 Further reading · the long form